MunaZekia/PWA-Text-Editor/01-Class-Content/03-JavaScript/01-Activities/02-Stu_Script_ConsoleLog/README.md

 It is best practice to add a link to an external JavaScript file above what closing HTML tag?

+ANSWER--> The best practice is to put JavaScript <script> tags just before the closing </body> tag rather than in the <head> section of your HTML.-->

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge: